rapidsai/cuml/BUILD.md

 $ cmake ..
 ```

-Note: The following warning message is dependent upon the version of cmake and the `CMAKE_INSTALL_PREFIX` used.
+**Note**: The following warning message is dependent upon the version of cmake and the `CMAKE_INSTALL_PREFIX` used.
 If this warning is displayed, the build should still run succesfully.

 ```
 Cannot generate a safe runtime search path for target ml_test because files in some directories may conflict with libraries in implicit directories:
 ```

 Additionally, to reduce compile times, you can specify a GPU compute capability to compile for, for example for the system's GPU architecture: